 Popular Skills for Administrative Specialist

-Survey results imply that Administrative Specialists deploy a deep pool of skills on the job.
-Most notably, facility with Travel Administration, Project Management, and Event Planning are correlated to pay that is significantly above average, leading to increases of 20 percent, 16 percent, and 8 percent, respectively.
-Skills that pay less than market rate include Data Entry, Customer Service, and Customer Relations.
+Administrative Specialists report using a deep pool of skills on the job.
+Most notably, skills in Travel Administration, Project Management, Event Planning, and Scheduling are correlated to pay that is above average, with boosts between 8 percent and 19 percent.
+Skills that seem to negatively impact pay include Data Entry, Customer Service, and Customer Relations.
 A tool kit that includes Microsoft Office also typically contains Office Administration and Customer Service.
 Those educated in Data Entry tend to be well versed in Customer Service and Office Administration.

 Pay by Experience Level for Administrative Specialist